RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 A. 	The actual customer information is stored in the tokenized database.
 B.	The customer data is secure because tokens cannot be breached.
 C.	A breach of the token database would result in a customer data breach.
-D.	The tokenized data can be looked up against a database that contains customer data.
+D.	**The tokenized data can be looked up against a database that contains customer data**.

 Answer: D